Tag: data storytelling

 Presenting data vs presenting a decision wrapped in data

 The cleanest mental shift a presenter can make before walking into a senior committee is the move from “I am presenting data” to “I am presenting a decision wrapped in data”.
 The two postures produce visibly different decks.
 The first one builds outward from the analysis β€” context, methodology, findings, implications, recommendation.
+This analysis-first ordering is exactly what the Pyramid Principle inverts β€” lead with the recommendation, then layer the support.
 The second one builds outward from the request β€” Setup, Stakes, Shift, Stake-out β€” using only the data that the request actually rests on.

 Senior audiences read the difference within the first ninety seconds.
 A deck that opens with “I am presenting data” reads as informational.
 The committee settles into a listening posture.
 They expect to be educated, ask clarifying questions, and probably defer the decision to the next session.
 A deck that opens with “I am presenting a decision wrapped in data” reads as a request.
 The committee shifts into a deciding posture.
 They expect to be asked to choose.
 The structural change in the room is significant, and it happens before the leader has finished slide one.